DivyaAnigol/DivyaAnigol/README.md

 ###

 <p align="left">My name is Divya.
-I'm currently working as a Project Engineer at Society of Innovation and Development, Indian Institute of Science.
+I'm currently working as a Process Engineer at Society of Innovation and Development, Indian Institute of Science.
 I'm a mechanical engineering graduate and passionate about thermal sciences.</p>

 ###